-Any State Process Recommendation and other comments submitted by a State Single Point of Contact and any comments from State, areawide, regional, and local entities must be mailed or hand-delivered by the date indicated in this notice to the following address: The Secretary, E.O.
+Any State Process Recommendation and other comments submitted by a SPOC and any comments from State, areawide, regional, and local entitles must be mailed or hand-delivered by the date indicated in this application notice to the following address: The Secretary, E.O.
 12372-CFDA# 84.290U, U.S. Department of Education, 400 Maryland Avenue, SW., room, 7E200, Washington, DC 20202-0125.

-Proof of mailing will be determined on the same basis as applications (see 34 CFR 75.102).
-Recommendations or comments may be hand-delivered until 4:30 p.m.
-(Eastern time) on the date indicated in this notice.
+We will determine proof of mailing under 34 CFR 74.102 (Deadline date for applications).
+Recommendations or comments may be hand delivered until 4:30 p.m.
+(Washington, DC time) on the date indicated in this notice.